JOIN SOCIAL MEDIA

 In addition there are groups covering all GSDs including the conditions we cover, for example “GSD Net” which started the online support revolution with a mailing list server back in the 1990s.
-When using generic groups, always remember that the hepatic and muscle GSDs vary enormously.
+When using generic groups, it is important remember that the hepatic and muscle GSDs vary enormously.

-The “McArdle Parents – IamGSD” group is a ”Closed” group for parents of children with McArdle's, discussing the specific issues facing children and young people with this condition.
-This group is private so that members may speak freely without their children, or their children’s friends, reading the discussions.
-Membership is open only to parents or guardians, other close family members or those with an expert contribution to make.
+The “McArdle Parents – IamGSD” group is a ”Private” group for parents of children with McArdle's, discussing the specific issues facing children and young people with McArdle’s.
+Members may speak freely without their children, or children’s friends, reading posts.
+Membership is open to parents or guardians, close family members or those with an expert contribution.

-The “Ketosis in McArdle’s – IamGSD” group is a special interest group for people with McArdle‘s who wish to explore and develop the experimental therapy of nutritional ketosis.
-It has led the way in this dietary approach and research trials are now starting to happen.
+The “Ketosis in McArdle’s – IamGSD” is a “Private” group.
+It is a special interest group for people with McArdle‘s who wish to explore and develop the experimental therapy of nutritional ketosis.
+It has led the way in this dietary approach and research trials have followed with more in progress and being planned.

 There are lots of useful tips on our YouTube channel, originated by AGSD-UK but now taken on by IAMGSD.

 We have some professional videos on the walking courses.
 There are also plenty of clips on such topics as “second wind”, steeping up, and zig-zag.
 Watch out for more.

 The AGSD-UK YouTube channel has a playlist of videos on McArdle disease.

 The Euromac Registry YouTube channel.

 Euromac has an introduction to McArdle disease on its own YouTube channel.

 Watch out for tweets on our rather inactive IAMGSD twitter account: IamGSD@musclegsd.